|Score:||69 / 100|

 Pray for Turkmenistan

-- Turkmenistan is considered to be one of the most restrictive countries in the world.
-Pray for increased freedoms in the country.
+- Turkmenistan is considered one of the most restrictive countries in the world.
+Pray for increased freedoms in this former Soviet republic.

-- Pray for believers from a Muslim background who are fiercely pressured to return to Islam.
-Pray for their protection and endurance.
+- Pray for believers who are former Muslims.
+They are fiercely pressured by families and Muslim society to return to Islam.
+Pray for protection and endurance.

 Stories from Turkmenistan